ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

 There is one constraint on your implementation: When checking neighbors, you _must_ add them to the worklist in the order East, South, West, North.
-So you should first add (if it is not a wall or out of bounds) the `Square` one column to the right, then the `Square` one row below (one lower index, because the top row is row 0), then one column to the left, then one row above (one higher index).
+So you should first add (if it is not a wall or out of bounds) the `Square` one column to the right, then the `Square` one row below (one _higher_ index, because the top row is row 0), then one column to the left, then one row above (one _lower_ index).
 Our reference implementation uses this order and you should as well.
 Note that this is the order in which `add` should be called, which may be different from the order they will appear in the worklist.